 Note: It is very important to provide ventilation to enter the under side of our deck when finishing off the side trims.
+Once your deck is finished, please ensure to protect your deck until all other trades are finished.

 Breaker Board Installation